hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Can run the hey — can figure out or in.
 >
 > Bel.
-'Tis growing late — Jemima, let's begin.
+It is growing late — Jemima, let's begin.
 >
 > Jem.
 You know its ball night, aunt, and ten to one,
 >
-> Had it not rain'd, before this we'd begun.
+> Had it not rained, before this weed begun.
 >
 > Miss Frump.
 My toes are itching to begin; now say
 >